andrew-wiskus/chestnut/README.md

-1. Read the comments on the top of app.js && routeTest.js && fallow the instructions
+1. Read the comments on the top of app.js && routeTest.js && follow the instructions
 2. Refrence this to build working full stack apps with postgresSQL/express/node